Equilibrium with Heterogeneous Information Flows: Introduction

+Having established equilibrium at the signal realization level, we then pass to the signal level using the martingale preserving measure as introduced in \cite{MR1418248, MR1632213}.
+Here, a delicate issue arises when constructing the acceptable trading strategy sets because the signals, even though they are random variables, are seen by the agents and should be thought of as ``constants''.
+To account for this, we follow \cite{detemple2022dynamic} and define the acceptable strategies at the signal level, as those which conform to the standard definition of acceptability for exponential utility (c.f. \cite{MR1891730, MR2489605}) at the signal realization level, for almost all realizations.
+With everything properly defined, we follow an inductive argument in Section \ref{S:pce_construct} to establish the equilibrium of Theorem \ref{T:main_result}.

+In Section \ref{S:One_jump} we provide a numerical example in the two insider case.
+First, in Figure \ref{F:Trading_SP} we demonstrate the jump in the asset price, trading strategies, and market price of risk when the second signal enters.
+Next, we consider agent welfare, which following \cite{L-1985} is defined in terms of ex-ante certainty equivalents.
+Here, we stress that a proper welfare analysis deserves its own treatment.
+This is because the key question ``Is is better to receive a worse signal now, or a better signal later?'' requires careful modeling of the relationship between signal time and signal precision.
+Indeed, as shown in Figure \ref{F:Welfare}, based upon one's modeling choice, one may come to a variety of different, contradicting, conclusions.
+To overcome this, we believe additional criteria must be layered onto the welfare analysis to endogenize the signal time to signal precision relationship.
+However, this is topic for future research.

-Having considered the case of finitely many signal times, in Section \ref{S:CJ} we investigate what happens as the signals become more and more frequent.
-Here, we are motivated by \cite{MR2213260} which considered when the insider has access to a flow $G=\cbra{G_t}$ of private signals taking the form (using our notation) $G_t = G(X_1, Y_t)$ where $Y$ is an independent process.
-This yields the insider filtration $\filt^{B,G}$. \cite{MR2213260} took this information flow, as well as the risky asset price process, as given and then considered the optimal investment problem for an agent with log-utility.
-It is natural to wonder if such an information structure can arise endogenously in equilibrium, and in Proposition \ref{P:filt_converge} and Theorem \ref{T:limit_bm} we show that it is indeed possible, at least under the scaling assumptions in Assumption \ref{A:converge}.
+Having considered the case of finitely many signals, in Section \ref{S:CJ} we investigate what happens as the signals become more and more frequent.
+Here, we are motivated by both computational considerations and \cite{MR2213260} which considered when the insider has access to a flow $G=\cbra{G_t}$ of private signals taking the form (using our notation) $G_t = G(X_1, Y_t)$ where $Y$ is an independent process. \cite{MR2213260} took this information flow, as well as the risky asset price process, as given and then considered the optimal investment problem for an agent with log-utility.
+It is natural to wonder if such an information structure can arise endogenously in equilibrium, and in Proposition \ref{P:filt_converge} and Theorem \ref{T:limit_bm} we show that it is indeed possible under the scaling assumptions in Assumption \ref{A:converge}.